Dynamic-Capital/Dynamic-Capital/README.md

 # NEXT_PUBLIC_API_URL=https://example.com/api
 ```

-Set the required Supabase values in your hosting provider (e.g., Lovable.dev
+Set the required Supabase values in your hosting provider (e.g., Dynamic
-project settings).
+workspace settings).
 If either value is missing, the app will render a
 configuration error screen instead of loading.
 You can optionally set
 `NEXT_PUBLIC_API_URL` to point at a custom API; otherwise the client uses the
 relative `/api` path.
 The client also accepts `SUPABASE_URL`/`SUPABASE_ANON_KEY`
 as fallbacks if the `NEXT_PUBLIC_` values are not provided.

-Values are set in Supabase function secrets, GitHub Environments, or Lovable
+Values are set in Supabase function secrets, GitHub Environments, or Dynamic
 Codex project settings.
 Do not commit them.

 To troubleshoot `401 Unauthorized` from admin endpoints, generate a known-good